Satoscio/nhentai-botogram/README.md

 This bot uses exentio's nhentai API Python wrapper, so you'll also need to download his library to make this bot work

+## Update 2022-12-05 - ATTENTION, IMPORTANT!

+### THIS BOT IS CURRENTLY NOT WORKING: THE NHENTAI API IS BROKEN AND MY FRIEND CAN'T FIX HIS LIBRARY AT THE MOMENT.
+THANK YOU FOR YOUR UNDERSTANDING.

+* Updated `README.md`

 ## Update 2020-10-07

 ### **I'm back on crack.**